Ladies and gentlemen, Barack Obama was out selling his State of the Union class warfare rally, Vegas, a couple other places.

 For the 8% of the people who didn't have insurance, we said to them, if you can afford it, buy it.

-You gotta buy insurance or pay a fine.
+Obama, you got to buy insurance or pay a fine.

 It's the same thing.

-This is Santorum's point, is the same thing.
+This is Santorum's point.

-Now, the way Obamacare structured, the fine is much cheaper than the insurance for a couple of years by design.
+Now, the way Obamacare is structured, the fine is much cheaper than the insurance for a couple of years by design.

 The idea is to get people paying the fine.